PriscillaVD77/stock-analysis/README.md

 <br>
 ![Find Starting and Ending Prices](Resources/screenshot3.png)
 <br>
-Lastly we created a new datasheet and were able to display the results for each variable using our arrays for each ticker. . <br>
+Lastly we created a new datasheet and were able to display the results for each variable using our arrays for each ticker.
+When we ran out refactored code we saw an increased performance for both data sets.
+The original codes ran for .496 seconds for 2017 and .484 seconds in 2018.
+Our new times are shown below <br>
 <br>
 ![Display Refactored Results](Resources/screenshot4.png)
 <br>
+![VBA Challenge 2017](Resources/VBA_Challenge_2017.png)
+<br>
+![VBA Challenge 2018](Resources/VBA_Challenge_2018.png)
+<br>

 ### Advantages and Disadvantages of Refactoring Code
 Refactoring can have great advantages because it allows the collaborative nature of coding to bloom.
 New eyes can bring a new take and add different ways of coding.
 There is always room for improvement and this allows coders a chance to improve their code.
 It each code to be made more effective and improve readability.
-Refactoring code can be disadvantageous if there is already broken code or if the code is built around a code that is not as effective.
-It might be more beneficial for some code to start fresh.
+Refactoring code can be disadvantageous is not effective.
+This could be if the code used is out of date and their our other methods and programs that work better than the one used.
+It might be more beneficial for some projects to start fresh.
 ### Advantages and Disadvantages of Refactored VBA script
 Some advantages of refactored VBA script is we can see the efficiency of our refactoring by comparing coding time.
-As seen below with our refactored code, we have significantly improved out code performance.
-The original codes ran for .496 seconds for 2017 and .484 seconds in 2018. <br>
+As seen above with the results of our refactored code, we have significantly improved out code performance.
+The original codes ran for .496 seconds for 2017 and .484 seconds in 2018.
+We now have performance times of .199 for our 2017 analysis and .191 time for our 2018 analysis.
+This shows just how effective and essential refactoring code can be in VBA script.
+A disadvantage is that if there is a language or program that works better for out project we would not be able to refactor the VBA script but would have a better time restarting the code in a new program.
-![VBA Challenge 2017](Resources/VBA_Challenge_2017.png)
-<br>
-![VBA Challenge 2018](Resources/VBA_Challenge_2018.png)
-<br>
- A disadvantage is that is can be difficult to test our refactored code if there is broken code.
-We cannot see the efficiency if everything is dependent on each other and we are unable to rerun our code without having a solution.